| OKSH(1) | General Commands Manual | OKSH(1) |

 commands, subshell commands, and non-built-in, non-function commands) can be

-stopped; commands like read
+stopped; commands like read cannot be.

 When a job is created, it is assigned a job number.
 For